MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-configure.md

 >[!IMPORTANT]
 >This topic applies to configuring communication compliance in a Microsoft 365 subscription.
 If you want to configure Supervision policies for an Office 365 subscription, see [Configure supervision for Office 365](supervision-policies.md).

 Use communication compliance policies to capture employee communications for examination by internal or external reviewers.
 For more information about how communication compliance policies can help you monitor communications in your organization, see [communication compliance policies in Microsoft 365](communication-compliance.md).
-If you'd like to review how Contoso quickly configured a communication compliance policy to monitor for offensive language in Microsoft Teams and Exchange Online communications, check out this [case study for Contoso](communication-compliance-case-study.md).
+If you'd like to review how Contoso quickly configured a communication compliance policy to monitor for offensive language in Microsoft Teams and Exchange Online communications, check out this [case study](communication-compliance-case-study.md).

 ## Before you begin